Opinion | America is becoming more imperial than many empires were. That’s a mistake.

 The United States has more of an imperial apparatus than many actual empires did.
 For decades, even when London ruled the world, anyone could walk right up to 10 Downing Street, the home and office of the British prime minister.
 After a string of IRA bombings in the 1980s, the government installed simple gates, blocking off one small street.
 Even the French, who are partial to grandeur, have a modest set of low, movable barriers around the Élysée Palace, which houses the president.

 The way American politics works today, you are rewarded only for advocating more security.
 So, after 9/11, embassies and consulates around the world turned down hundreds of thousands of qualified visitors because the officials denying the applications pay no political costs for doing so.
 But had they let in one person who committed a terrorist attack, they would have been hauled in front of Congress and crucified.
 The same mentality explains the massive numbers of documents that are routinely classified.
 As a friend who works in government explained to me, “No one has ever been fired for classifying things as secret.”
 The result: massive over-classification, which limits information-sharing within government and with the public.
-(Former CIA director Michael Hayden recalls that he once got a top secret message that read, “Merry Christmas.”)
+(Former CIA director Michael Hayden recalls that he once got a top-secret message that read, “Merry Christmas.”)

 This hyper-securitization is part of what the scholar Paul Light calls the “thickening” of government, the adding of layers and layers of hierarchy and more procedures — which creates a more closed, bureaucratic and inflexible organization.
 He writes, “COVID-19 showed just how far Americans must go to find accountability in the federal hierarchy.
 Health care heroes waiting for personal protective equipment faced 18 layers between the top of the Department of Health and Human Services and the PPE at the Strategic National Stockpile.
 Small businesses waiting for Paycheck Protection support faced 16 layers between the top of the Treasury Department and the Small Business Administration’s program office.”

-If you are trying to understand why the America performs so poorly in situations such as the pandemic and is also so distrusted by its citizens, this might be a crucial part of the answer.
+If you are trying to understand why America performs so poorly in situations such as the pandemic and is also so distrusted by its citizens, this might be a crucial part of the answer.
 The U.S. government now resembles a dinosaur — a large, lumbering beast with much body and little brain, increasingly well-protected but distant from ordinary people and unresponsive to the real challenges that confront the nation.

 Read more from Fareed Zakaria’s archive, follow him on Twitter or subscribe to his daily newsletter.